Real estate license cost in California: A comprehensive breakdown

 The pre-licensing education package is the main cost to consider when getting started, which can vary depending on the provider, course format, quality, and included study tools such as exam prep, practice tests, and/or instructor support.

-Ongoing and Additional Expenses
+Ongoing and additional expenses

 Beyond initial licensing costs, new agents should also be aware of additional professional expenses and license maintenance costs once they begin their careers.